-Probation is used for a student who has failed to resolve problems with performance or progress that the program has previously documented and communicated in warning letters to the student.
+Formerly "Probation."
+This status is used for a student who has failed to resolve problems with student performance and progress that the program has previously documented and communicated to the student.
+Programs send an academic alert recommendation to the study with a copy to the UW Graduate School no later than the 10th business day of the academic alert quarter.

-Programs send a probation recommendation to the student with a copy to the UW Graduate School no later than the 10th businessday of the probation quarter.
-At least one quarter of probation must be issued prior to final probation.
-Two additional quarters of probation may be issued at the program's discretion.
+The Graduate school does a post review of academic alert letters sent to students by the department.
+At least one quarter of academic alert must be issued prior to Final Academic Alert (see below).
+Two additional quarters of academic alert may be issued at the program's discretion and the Graduate school must receive documents supporting academic alert recommendations each quarter.
+All alert letters must cite: